INSaFLU/insaflu_docs/docs/output_visualization.rst

 - **Putative mixed infection**

-- **Coverage report per sample per locus** (interactive color-coded statistics and plots of the depth of coverage throughout each locus sequence)
+- **Coverage report per locus** (interactive color-coded statistics and plots of the depth of coverage throughout each locus sequence)

 - **Consensus sequence for the pool of loci**